Secret City (TV series)

 Secret City is an Australian political thriller television series based on the best-selling novels The Marmalade Files, The Mandarin Code, and The Shadow Game by Chris Uhlmann and Steve Lewis.
 It premiered on Foxtel's Showcase on 5 June 2016 and on Netflix internationally on 26 June 2018.
 The series is produced by Matchbox Pictures and Foxtel.

 A sequel to the series called Secret City: Under the Eagle was green-lit in February 2018.
 It aired on 4 March 2019 in Australia and launched worldwide on Netflix on 6 March 2019.
 It is unknown if there will be a season 3.

 The sequel storyline is a departure from the books written by Uhlmann and Lewis, who joined the series as story consultants.

 Synopsis

 Secret City

-Beneath the placid facade of Canberra, amidst rising tension between China and the United States, Canberra press gallery journalist Harriet Dunkley (Anna Torv) forces her way closer to the truth, uncovering a set of interlocked conspiracies which threaten her career and her life and endanger the freedom of every Australian.
+Beneath the placid facade of Canberra, amidst rising tension between China and the United States, press gallery journalist Harriet Dunkley (Anna Torv) forces her way closer to the truth, uncovering a set of interlocked conspiracies which threaten her career and her life and endanger the freedom of every Australian.